acviana/vercel-nextjs-blog/pages/posts/2023-01-22-thoughts-on-deploying-ml.md

 author: acv
 ---

-Recently, I was helping a friend with some interview prep for an engineering management role that ended up being an ML engineering role.
+Recently, I was helping a friend with some interview prep.
+He was interviewing for an engineering management role that ended up being an ML engineering role.
 I have limited direct experience running ML models in production but my friend is more of a software engineering generalist, so in this case I knew enough to help out.
 Because ML Ops is outside of my day-to-day work I wanted to do some prep work to double-check my knowledge.
-When I was done I realized my notes were coherent enough to share as a post.
+When I was done, I realized my notes were coherent enough clean up and share as a post.

 There are two parts to this post:

 1. My own (highly opinionated) thoughts on the barriers to getting analyst or data scientist driven ML work into production.
 2. An exchange I had with Chat GTP-3 to do some background research on deploying ML to AWS.
 I'm including this since it's both useful and interesting use-case for emerging AI technologies.

-My friend got and accepted an job offer for this role - 100% on his own merits in my opinion.
-But he did say our chat and my notes helped him understand the challenges in the space better.
+My friend got and accepted an job offer for this role.
+He was hired 100% on his own merits, but he did say our chat and my notes helped him understand the challenges in the space better.

 ## Background